 OFF-SEASON RETREATS and RESIDENCIES

-From November through April, Taleamor Park will accept applications for flexibly-scheduled retreats and residencies.
-Minimum residency length is ten nights.
-In case of snow or ice, the resident(s) will be required to maintain a clear path from the back door of the farmhouse to the plowed driveway.
-There may be as few as one and as many as four residents at any given moment, but Taleamor hosts live in a loft in an adjacent barn.
+In case of snow or ice, the resident(s) will be required to help maintain a clear path from the back door of the farmhouse to the plowed driveway.
+There may be as few as one and as many as four residents during the off-season, but Taleamor hosts live in a loft in an adjacent barn.
 Preference will be given to applications received six weeks or more before the start of a residency.

-Assistantships are not available during the off-season, November through April, except under special circumstances.
+Assistantships are not available during the off-season, November through April.
 However, Tier 1, 2, and 3 residencies are offered at reduced off-season rates.

 Contact us for further information regarding in- or off-season residencies or for inquiries regarding customized residencies of other lengths and times throughout the year.